-February highlights two important areas: cancer prevention and Black History Month.
+February highlights two important areas: cancer prevention and Black history.
 Here are some ideas on how to develop meaningful campaigns.

 National Cancer Prevention Month

 In February, there’s lots of awareness around cancer prevention.
-Medical experts recommend two key actions for cancer prevention: healthy living and regular screenings.
-The month is a great time for your health care clients to get the message out about annual mammograms, Pap smears, colonoscopies or other screenings.
+Medical experts recommend healthy living and regular screenings as two critical actions for cancer prevention.
+The month is an excellent time for your health care clients to reiterate messaging about annual mammograms, Pap smears, colonoscopies or other screenings.
 They can do this for a broad audience on radio and TV.
 They can also target digital awareness ads for their specific service area via geofencing.
 Additionally, they can use mobile messaging and email to send reminders to current patients.

 Health care organizations aren’t the only ones that can help spread awareness in February.
-Retailers and restaurants can partner with health care providers to share important information on social media or with video ads.
+Retailers and restaurants can partner with providers to share important information on social media or with video ads.

 Gyms, health food stores, or other businesses promoting healthy living may also want to advertise.
-They could offer promos to new enrollees or shoppers.
-They may also want to do some awareness campaigns about the healthy options they offer and why they’re good for people.
+For example, they could offer promos to new enrollees or shoppers.
+They may also want to do some awareness campaigns about their healthy options and why they’re good for people.

 Black History Month

-February is the month to celebrate the achievements and contributions of black Americans.
+February is the month to celebrate the achievements and contributions of Black Americans.
 It’s a time to reflect on their role in U.S. history and their importance in the country’s story.
-There are lots of ways for your advertisers to participate in this celebration.
+There are many ways for your advertisers to participate in this celebration.